Wording +1 213 595 6125

 People love to see people just like them enjoying your products and services.
 Post images and videos of just that.

 Keep your site and social content fresh.
-There’s nothing worse than seeing a web page or blog post with the “latest news” from October 2012!
+There is nothing worse than seeing a web page or blog post with the "latest news" from October 2012!

 In Summary / Conclusion

-Marketing is an important ingredient in successfully starting up a new or expanding a live gaming business.
+Marketing is important in successfully starting up a new or expanding a live-action gaming business.